Pain After A Car Accident

 - Jaw pain & TMJ

-Delayed pain after a car accident
+Delayed symptoms after a car accident

 Shock, adrenaline, and stress can all mask pain in the aftermath of a crash.
 You could have serious injuries and not experience any symptoms until much later.
 Always get checked out by a doctor as soon as possible after a car crash, even if you don’t have obvious signs of injury.